By Michael A. Roberto, D.B.A, Bryant University, and four others

 Learn more: Launching a Lean Start-Up

 Comfortable With Good Enough

-Learn More: Matching Supply and Demand
+Learn more: Matching Supply and Demand

-When I went to Harvard Business School as an MBA student in the early 1990s, most graduates went off to investment banking or management consulting.
+When I attended Harvard Business School as an MBA student in the early 1990s, most graduates went off to investment banking or management consulting.
 Very few people went directly from business school to the start-up community.
-Today, you see many, many people going to business school and looking to directly launch a new venture.
-They don’t want to work for a large corporation.
-They want to be their own boss.
-They have a great idea, and they’d like to try it.
-So the ability of start-ups to recruit talent, well, there’s a lot of young talent that wants to work in a new company.
+Today, you see many people going to business school and looking to directly launch a new venture.
+They don’t want to work for a large corporation; they want to be their own boss; they have a great idea and they’d like to try it.
+The start-up model takes advantage of this mindset to recruit young talent that wants to work in a new company.

 A direct approach, real-time feedback that gives insight into customers’ wants and needs, and an adaptive mindset to the market make it more feasible in many ways to launch a lean start-up today than in the past.

 A lean startup is a business model that minimizes waste by taking a disciplined approach to planning, starting small and limiting costs at the beginning to allow room for failure, and to test out new ideas.
 That way if an idea doesn’t work out, it’s not a huge loss.